Authentication Profiles and Resources

 • Profile Name.
 Name of the authentication profile.

 • Hostname Pattern.
 This field is used to match the URL or IP address that a user enters in a browser to connect to an Administration Portal, Database Server, or All-In-One Appliance.
-If the URL or IP address matches the value in this field, SL1 applies the authentication profile to the user for the current session.
+If the URL or IP address matches the value in this field, Skylar One applies the authentication profile to the user for the current session.

 • Edited By.
 The user who created or last edited the authentication profile.